-Our association was formed thirty years ago when our then councillor Lesley Clark door-knocked Stratford and Freshwater to gauge residents’ interest in forming a representative group for our two suburbs.
+Our association was formed more than thirty years ago when our then councillor Lesley Clark door knocked Stratford and Freshwater to gauge residents’ interest in forming a representative group for our two suburbs.
 In those days we were part of the Mulgrave Shire, later amalgamating with Cairns City Council (1995) which subsequently became Cairns Regional Council (2008).

 The inaugural meeting of the Stratford/Freshwater Ratepayers & Residents Association was held in the Stratford Community Hall on 19 November 1985 with 26 people in attendance.
 Our first committee comprised Rex Neeley as president, Alan McPherson as vice president, Carol Whiffler as secretary and Mary Mackenzie as treasurer.
 The first general meeting on 3 December 1985 involved different opinions on the desirability of upgrading the suburbs from septic tank usage to reticulated sewerage.

-From that time the association’s presidents have been Rex Neeley, Margaret More, Margaret Marton, Ron Crew, Kevin Mackenzie, Phill Carlon, Julie O’Neill and Paul Matthews.
+From that time the association’s presidents have been Rex Neeley, Margaret More, Margaret Marton, Ron Crew, Kevin Mackenzie, Phill Carlon, Julie O’Neill, Paul Matthews and Liz Taylor.

-Stratford and Freshwater have been represented on council by Lesley Clark, Ross Parisi, Graham Knell, John Harders, Annette Sheppard, Brian Down, Alan McPherson, Margaret Cochrane, Alan Blake and Jessie Richardson.
+Stratford and Freshwater have been represented on council by Lesley Clark, Ross Parisi, Graham Knell, John Harders, Annette Sheppard, Brian Down, Alan McPherson, Margaret Cochrane, Alan Blake, Jessie Richardson, Linda Cooper and Kristy Vallely.